victorteokw/seedgoose/README.md

 ```

 It's obscure and not descriptive.
 A lot of patient and time are consumed just
-to make sure data hooks.
-Things get even worse when project goes larger and
+to make sure data hooks by these underbar ids.
+Things get even worse when
-larger and the obscure seed data become larger and larger, hard to read, hard
+project goes larger and larger and the obscure seed data become larger and
-to modify.
+larger, hard to read, hard to modify.

 This is where Seedgoose comes in.
 With Seedgoose, we can rewrite these data
 like this: